Editorial Exodus: When The Pen Is No Longer Mightier Than The Business Model

 In an unexpected twist this year, it seems that resignation is in the air.
 Scientists are stepping away from editorial boards, journal editors are leaving en masse, and even Santa Claus is rumored to be concerned about the lack of holiday cheer in academic publishing.
 What’s going on?

-In this report, we’ll take a aware yet sharp look at:
+In this article, we’ll take a humorous yet sharp look at:

-🎄 Why new scientists are resigning from major scholarly journals
+🎄 Why leading scientists are resigning from major scholarly journals

 📚 How publishers like Elsevier are losing editorial boards faster than a Jurassic Park evacuation